vigna/rust-dev-guidelines/README.md

   assert_eq!(bit_read.read_gamma(), 2);
   ```

-- Small, short unit tests showcasing the behavior of a structure should
+- Unit tests that need to access the private parts of a structure should be
-  be added directly in the source file as
+  added directly at the end the source file as

   ```rust
   #[cfg(test)]